kevinksong/kevinksong/README.md

-Hi, I'm Kevin Song, a first year Computer Engineering student at the University of Waterloo.
+Hi, I'm Kevin Song, a third year Computer Engineering student at the University of Waterloo.

 <!---